Top of the pageCheck Your Symptoms

 Call the local poison control centre or your doctor today for more information.

-The poison control centre will be able to help you quickly if you have the following information ready:
+The poison control centre will be able to help you quickly if you have this information ready:

-If the poison control centre recommends medical evaluation, take the product container or substance and any stomach contents that the person vomited to help doctors determine the seriousness of the poisoning.
+If the poison control centre recommends medical evaluation, take the product container or substance and any stomach contents that the person vomited to help doctors find out how serious the poisoning is.

 Adaptation Date: 3/2/2022